sharayu134/Notes/Microservies/microservies.md

 Not a distributed system | Distributed System |
 . | Autonomous, one task  |
 . | **Build Test Deploy dependently** -VIMp if your service depends on any of these for other service it's not a Microservice |

+# Microservice resilence
+## microservice should get back to normal after something happens some damage happens
+## Circuit breaker pattern -> third party api dies if your service keeps calling tird party in endless looop not good, so you have to limit number of requests or responses to some threshold
+##  Stateless Services -> copy of services that can work as original